A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: How XAI techniques are used to support SE tasks?

-\textbf{Source Code.} As source code is one of the primary data type that AI4SE models attempt to learn from, it serves as a natural format of explanation.
-Geng et al. \cite{DBLP:conf/iwpc/GengWDWCZJ23} identified important code tokens contributing to the generation of a specific part of the summarization by checking which meaningful words disappeared in any of the summarization newly generated from mutants.
-Wang et al. \cite{WheCha} further classified an entire input into two types of features: defining features (i.e., \emph{wheat}) representing the reasons models predict a specific label, and the rest (i.e., \emph{chaff}).
-They proposed a coarse-to-fine approach, named \emph{"Reduce and Mutate"}, to identify \emph{wheat} that code models use for prediction.
-In contrast to simplification-based techniques that can be applied to any DL architecture, Li et al. \cite{IVDETECT} employed a GNN-specific explanation framework, GNNExplainer \cite{DBLP:conf/nips/YingBYZL19}, to simplify the target code instance to a minimal subset consisting of crucial statements while retaining the initial model prediction.
-Along the lines of architecture-specific simplification, Hu et al. \cite{DBLP:conf/issta/HuWLPWZ023} investigated six famous GNN explainers to evaluate their explanation performance on vulnerability detectors from three different perspectives, which are effectiveness, stability, and robustness.
-Their empirical study showed that the explanation results provided by different explainers for vulnerability detection vary significantly, and the performance of all explainers was still not satisfactory.
+\textbf{Source Code.} Some attempts borrowed certain classical techniques, such as program mutation \cite{DBLP:journals/tsmc/SrinivasP94} and \textbf{Delta Debugging (DD)} \cite{DBLP:journals/tse/ZellerH02}, from the field of software testing to search for important code snippets positively contributing to the model predictions.
+For instance, Geng et al. \cite{DBLP:conf/iwpc/GengWDWCZJ23} identified important code tokens contributing to the generation of a specific part of the summarization by checking which meaningful words disappeared in any of the summarization newly generated from mutants.
+Rabin et al. \cite{DBLP:conf/sigsoft/RabinHA21} leveraged DD to simplify a piece of code into the minimal fragment without reversing it original prediction label.
+The reduction process continues until the input data is either fully reduced (to its minimal components, depending on the task) or any further reduction would corrupt the prediction.
+In contrast to debugging-based techniques that can be applied to any DL architecture, Li et al. \cite{IVDETECT} employed a GNN-specific explanation framework, GNNExplainer \cite{DBLP:conf/nips/YingBYZL19}, to simplify the target code instance to a minimal statements subset.